isomorphic-software/smartclient-docs/reference.md

 ## KB Topic: Answer Engine

 ### Description
-The SmartClient Answer Engine (AE) employs AI to navigate your data to answer any natural language question (a data question).
+The SmartClient **_Answer Engine_** employs AI to navigate your data to answer any natural language question (a data question).
 After obtaining an answer, AI will then prepare a dashboard – grids and charts – to visually explain its answer.

 ### Related